 Maintains is researching the impact of floods and droughts on social services, allowing for a comparison of needs and appropriate shock-responsive strategies across rapid and slow-onset shocks.
-Explore all our latest research to support and aid Pakistan here.
+Explore all our latest research to support Pakistan here.

 Pakistan suffers from a wide range of hazards and shocks, and is particularly vulnerable to climate change, with flooding and drought affecting millions of people.

 Flooding – from monsoon rain as well as glacial melt – is the most recurring hazard, devastating infrastructure and causing a huge human cost.
 Unplanned urbanisation has substantially increased the exposure and vulnerability of Pakistan’s urban poor to flooding.